steve-gray/semantique/README.md

 | SQ\_OPT_CHECKCLEAN | true | Check if the workspace is clean.
 Set to 0/false to allow dirty workspaces. |
 | SQ\_OPT_APPLYVERSION | true | Apply the versioning command to the package type.
 Set to 0/false to skip the version bump command |
 | SQ\_OPT_PUSH | true | Push to upstream repository after success? |

+## Security and other Considerations
+Be sure to:

+  - Configure the GIT_USER / GIT_PASS secrets only for push operations for the semantique image.
+  - Make sure semantique only runs on the main release branch for your project (branch: master in Drone or similiar), otherwise commits to other branches will trigger competing releases.
+  - Due to the lack of a conditional publish operation in Drone, I typically configure the pipelines in my examples such that pushing the tag back is what triggers the actual NPM release on a second build run.
+  - If you're using this in anger I'd recommend specifying a particular version of the image for Docker - rather than defaulting to latest.
+I'll never rewrite a version tag, but latest/smoke/onbuild will be subject to dramatic breaking changes.

 ## Contributing
 Feature suggestions and improvements welcome.
 Early days.